-ABOUT SUMMIT MIDSTREAM PARTNERS, LP
+ABOUT SUMMIT MIDSTREAM CORPORATION

-Headquartered in Houston, TX, Summit currently owns and operates midstream energy infrastructure assets consisting of natural gas gathering and crude oil gathering systems positioned in the core areas of western Colorado, north-central Texas, northwestern North Dakota. northern West Virginia, southeastern New Mexico and southeastern Ohio.
-Our assets comprise of approximately 1,900 miles of pipeline and 295,000 horsepower of compression which enable us to provide gathering. compression and dehydration services to some of the largest natural gas and crude oil producers in North America.
+Headquartered in Houston, TX, Summit currently owns and operates midstream energy infrastructure assets consisting of natural gas gathering and crude oil gathering systems positioned in the core areas of western and eastern Colorado, north-central Texas and west Texas, northwestern North Dakota, and New Mexico.
+Our assets comprise of approximately 2,100 miles of pipeline and 295,000 horsepower of compression which enable us to provide gathering, compression and dehydration services to some of the largest natural gas and crude oil producers in North America.